Hybrid Search with BM25 and Dense Vectors

 Why Two Separate Embedding Functions?

 BM25 treats documents and queries differently.
-A long article should be scored differently from a 6-word query — applying the same formula to both would unfairly penalise short queries.
+A long article should be scored differently from a 6-word query - applying the same formula to both would unfairly penalize short queries.

 | Function | Use it for | What it applies |